xiaoman89/xiaoman/content/authors/admin/_index.md

 ---

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Xiaoman Lu is a first-year PhD student in the department of Computer Science at the University of Warwick, specializing in artificial intelligence with a focus on DeepFakes detection and digital security.